Development status

 DCCN can automatically provide a target amount of water removal on the dialysis day based on the last five dialysis information and other patient records.
 This AI supports unexperienced physicians to set the target amount of water removal with the same accuracy as the dialysis specialists.
 In addition, this AI can reduce the occurrence of hypotension during dialysis by setting an appropriate dehydration amount, and can also be a powerful tool to solve problems at dialysis hospitals with insufficient human resources.

-Results to date
+Progress to date